Graph Puzzles I.1: Oriented Berge-Fulkerson Conjecture: Miscellaneous

 Because we have an oriented surface, we can calculate the Euler formula and try to get some useful connections from it.

 One interesting case here is when we have a cubic graph $G$ with o6c4c with all disordered vertices, as in Fig.~\ref{fig:all_disordered}.

-\begin{restatable}[o6c4c for flower snarks]{lem}{} If we have an o6c4c solution with all disordered vertices, then the number of rich edges has the same parity as the number of circuits in o6c4c. \end{restatable} \begin{proof} Let's apply the Euler formula for surface graph $S$:
+\begin{restatable}{lem}{} If we have an o6c4c solution with all disordered vertices, then the number of rich edges has the same parity as the number of circuits in o6c4c. \end{restatable} \begin{proof} Let's apply the Euler formula for surface graph $S$:

 It's also easy to show that $V_S$ equals $rich + 2 \cdot poor$. $E_S$ equals the number of pairs of consecutive edges, which equals $3 V_G = 2 E_G$. $F_S$ is just the number of circuits in o6c4c.
 Finally, if we apply the formula, we will get the statement of the lemma. \end{proof}